Last Updated on December 23, 2022 by John Power

 What can you do with plants that look like hibiscus?

 Apart from its gorgeous flowers, almost all perennial looks like hibiscus bear many benefits for both humans and animals.
-We can start with musk mallow.
-The leaves and flowers part is non-irritant, which makes them usually used to treat bruises, insect bites, and inflammations.
+We can start with Musk Mallow.
+The leaves and flowers are non-irritant, which makes them usually used to treat bruises, insect bites, and inflammations.
 If consumed internally, musk mallow also can be used to treat digestive/urinary inflammation.

 Last but not least, all parts of marshmallow plants have been used to treat various diseases such as coughs, skin irritation, and digestive problems.
 It’s also available in many forms, from powder, capsule, tea, and syrup.